 How to respond

-Further responses to the Employment Issues paper will be accepted until 31 October, 2020.
-After this date, any comments about this issues paper can be made via the submissions process.
+Further responses to the Emergency planning and response Issues paper can be made via the submissions process.

 Responses can be in any language.
 The Royal Commission will translate the response to English.